-What costs are not indirect.
-Can you please tell me?
-Is it possible to provide for the accounting policy that all costs of the enterprise for the purposes of taxation of profits can be attributed to direct, without indirect
+What costs are not considered indirect?
+Tell me, please.
+Is it possible for the accounting policy to provide for all expenses of an enterprise for profit tax purposes to be classified as direct, without indirect ones?

-Direct income tax expense , as well as indirect ones, are included in the cost price finished products, however, the order of their distribution is different.
-This must be taken into account when forming the base for income tax in order to avoid subsequent incorrect calculation of the tax itself.
+Direct income tax expenses , as well as indirect ones, are included in the cost finished products, however, the order of their distribution is different.
+This must be taken into account when forming the income tax base in order to avoid subsequent incorrect calculation of the tax itself.

 To answer this question, you should carefully read the Tax Code.
 Direct costs include:

-1. The amounts paid for material resources that are used in the process of manufacturing finished products, when selling goods or carrying out work, in accordance with sub.
-1 p.
-1 of Art.
-254 of the Tax Code of the Russian Federation.
+1. Amounts paid for material resources that are used in the process of manufacturing finished products, when selling goods or carrying out work, according to subparagraph.
+1 clause 1 art.
+254 Tax Code of the Russian Federation.

-2. The costs of equipment and parts for the assembly of equipment or semi-finished products used for subsequent processing, based on sub.
-4 p.
-1 of Art.
-254 of the Tax Code of the Russian Federation.
+2. Costs for equipment and parts for assembling equipment or semi-finished products used for subsequent processing, based on subclause.
+4 paragraphs 1 art.
+254 Tax Code of the Russian Federation.

-3. Expenses for the salaries of personnel directly involved in the manufacture of products, sale of goods, performance of work.
-In addition, this category includes deductions for extrabudgetary funds, including contributions for injuries, payment of unworked time (sick leave), medical insurance, additional pension contributions.
-All these deductions must be made exactly with wages for the work done.
-This required condition for acceptance for tax accounting.
-It is directly spoken of in Art.
-255, paragraph 1 of Art.
-264 of the Tax Code of the Russian Federation.
+3. Costs for salaries of personnel directly involved in the manufacture of products, sales of goods, and performance of work.
+In addition, this category includes contributions to off-budget funds, including contributions for injuries, payment of unworked time (sick leave), medical insurance, additional pension contributions.
+All these deductions must be made specifically from wages for the work done.
+This required condition for tax registration.
+It is directly mentioned in Art.
+255, paragraph 1, art.
+264 Tax Code of the Russian Federation.

-4. Amount of depreciation deductions from non-current assets used in the main activities of the company for the manufacture of products, the sale of goods and services, as stated in sub.
+4. Size depreciation charges With non-current assets, used in the main activities of the company, for the manufacture of products, sale of goods and services, as stated in sub.
 3 p.
 2 art.
 253, art.
 259 of the Tax Code of the Russian Federation.

-Liberalization legislative framework touched upon the list of expenses in Art.
-318. So, according to the information contained in the letters of the Ministry of Finance of Russia dated 07.02.2011 No. 03-03-06 / 1/79 and the Federal Tax Service for the city of Moscow dated 02.02.2010 No. 16-12 / [email protected], companies can expand the range of direct costs, however, all additional names will have to be approved in accounting policy.
+Liberalization legislative framework I also touched upon the list of expenses in Art.
+318. Thus, according to the information contained in letters from the Ministry of Finance of Russia dated 02/07/2011 No. 03-03-06/1/79 and the Federal Tax Service for the city of Moscow dated 02/02/2010 No. 16-12/009984@, companies can expand the range of direct expenses, however, all additional titles will have to be approved by accounting policy.

 Direct Cost Accounting Policy

-tax code presupposes accounting direct income tax expense in accordance with the rules enshrined in it.
+tax code involves accounting direct income tax expenses in accordance with the rules established therein.

-The difficulty lies in the fact that such expenses are offset against a decrease in income in the share attributable exclusively to the volume of products, goods, works or services sold in the considered time period.
-This thesis is enshrined in para.
+The difficulty lies in the fact that such expenses are counted against the reduction of income in the share attributable solely to the volume of products, goods, works or services sold during the time period taken into account.
+This thesis is enshrined in paragraph.
 2 p.
 2 art.
-318 of the Tax Code of the Russian Federation.
-There are additional explanations of officials in the letters of the Ministry of Finance of Russia dated 09.06.2009 No. 03-03-06 / 1/382, dated 08.12.2006 No. 03-03-04 / 1/821, as well as the Federal Tax Service of Russia for the city of Moscow dated 18.05.2010 No. 16-15 / [email protected] All similar income tax expense are accounted for in the month of actual sale, even if the receipt of funds from the transaction from the sale is planned in future periods.
-The judges adhered to similar views in the resolution of the Federal Antimonopoly Service of the West Siberian District of 15.06.2011 No. A45-12953 / 2010.
+318 Tax Code of the Russian Federation.
+There are additional explanations from officials in letters of the Ministry of Finance of Russia dated 06/09/2009 No. 03-03-06/1/382, dated 12/08/2006 No. 03-03-04/1/821, as well as the Federal Tax Service of Russia for the city of Moscow dated 05/18/2010 No. 16-15/051839@.
+All similar income tax expenses are taken into account in the month of actual sales, even if the receipt of funds from the transaction from the sale is planned in future periods.
+Similar views were held by the judges in the resolution of the Federal Antimonopoly Service of the West Siberian District dated June 15, 2011 No. A45-12953/2010.

 The procedure for accounting for direct costs when selling services

-For enterprises that have chosen services as their main activity, a specific rule has been established for writing off direct costs.
+For enterprises that have chosen services as their main activity, a specific rule has been established for writing off direct expenses.
 In particular, para.
 3 p.
 2 art.
-318 of the Tax Code of the Russian Federation provides for their cancellation in full in reporting month...
-This is the opinion of officials in the letters of the Ministry of Finance of Russia dated 15.06.2011 No. 03-03-06 / 1/348, dated 31.08.2009 No. 03-03-06 / 1/557.
-Support this provision and judicial authorities(for example, the decree of the Federal Antimonopoly Service of the West Siberian District of August 27, 2013 No. A27-19013 / 2012).
-This is due to the fact that services do not have material embodiment, in contrast to work, the results of which are always tangible.
-An example will illustrate this position.
+318 of the Tax Code of the Russian Federation provides for their write-off in full in reporting month.
+This is what officials think in letters from the Ministry of Finance of Russia dated June 15, 2011 No. 03-03-06/1/348, dated August 31, 2009 No. 03-03-06/1/557.
+They support this position and judiciary(for example, resolution of the Federal Antimonopoly Service of the West Siberian District dated August 27, 2013 No. A27-19013/2012).
+This is due to the fact that services do not have a material embodiment, unlike work, the results of which are always tangible.
+To illustrate this position, we give an example.

 Example 1

-Drawing up design estimates refers to work related to the implementation of contracts construction contract...
+Drawing up design and estimate documents refers to work related to the implementation of contracts construction contract.
 Based on the provisions of Art.
-758 The Civil Code of the Russian Federation and the letter of the Ministry of Finance of Russia dated 22.02.2007 No. 03-03-06 / 1/114, it can be concluded that they cannot be taken into account at a time.
+758 The Civil Code of the Russian Federation and the letter of the Ministry of Finance of Russia dated February 22, 2007 No. 03-03-06/1/114, we can conclude that they cannot be taken into account at the same time.

-Conducting an audit by an auditing firm, on the contrary, refers to the service sector in accordance with paragraph 2 of Art.
+Conducting an audit by an audit firm, on the contrary, belongs to the service sector in accordance with clause 2 of Art.
 779 of the Civil Code of the Russian Federation.
-This means that the direct costs of such a company can be taken into account when calculating income tax at a time when they are implemented.
+This means that the direct expenses of such a company can be taken into account when calculating income tax at a time when they are incurred.

-Situations are possible when the company diversifies its activities and, in addition to production, is also engaged in the provision of services.
-In this case, the costs will have to be written off separately: related to the manufacture of products - according to general rule, to services - at a time according to the specific provisions given above.
+Situations are possible when a company diversifies its activities and, in addition to production, also provides services.
+In this case, expenses will have to be written off separately: those related to the manufacture of products - according to general rule, for services - one-time according to the specific provisions given above.

-Despite the fact that, in the opinion of the fiscal authorities, it is not necessary to fix such a provision in the accounting policy, it is still better to do this.
+Despite the fact that, according to the fiscal authorities, it is not necessary to establish such a provision in the accounting policy, it is better to do so.

-How to write off direct expenses in tax accounting correctly?
+How to correctly write off direct expenses in tax accounting?

-To correctly determine the amount of costs related to the products sold in the current month, you must first obtain the following data:
+To correctly determine the amount of costs related to the products sold for the current month, you must first obtain the following data:

-• the number and amount of goods shipped, but not classified as sold;
+• the quantity and amount of goods shipped, but not classified as sold;

-• part of the goods that did not find buyers at the storage sites.
+• some of the goods that did not find buyers at storage sites.

-Costs that qualify as direct and remaining “inside” these objects do not need to be taken into account when taxing profits.
+Costs that qualify as direct and remain “inside” these objects do not need to be taken into account when taxing profits.

-After a change in accounting policy in the middle of the period, some of the direct costs may be converted to indirect.
-Any direct costs remaining in work in progress should be written off as the balances are sold following policy changes.
-Representatives of the Ministry of Finance speak about this in letters from 15.09.2010 No. 03-03-06 / 1/588, from 20.05.2010 No. 03-03-06 / 1/336.
-At the same time there is arbitrage practice, which allows not to act in this way, but a one-time write-off of work-in-progress expenses, if they were qualified in the company as indirect, from the month of changes in the accounting procedure.
+After a change in accounting policy in the middle of the period, some of the direct costs may be converted into indirect costs.
+Those direct expenses that remain in work in progress should, after changes in policy, be written off as the balances are sold.
+Representatives of the Ministry of Finance speak about this in letters dated 09.15.2010 No. 03-03-06/1/588, dated 05.20.2010 No. 03-03-06/1/336.
+At the same time there is arbitrage practice, which allows you not to act in this way, but to write off the costs of work in progress at a time, if they were classified as indirect in the company, from the month of changes in the accounting procedure.

 List of indirect income tax expenses

-As a general rule, it is customary to call indirect costs that are associated with servicing the main activities of the company (general production, general business).
-They are accounted for in the cost of finished goods according to a proportion pre-established in the company, which must be fixed in the accounting policy.
+As a general rule, it is customary to call indirect costs that are associated with servicing the main activities of the company (general production, general economic).
+They are taken into account in the cost of finished products according to a pre-established proportion in the company, which must be enshrined in the accounting policy.

-A literal reading of Art.
-318 of the Tax Code of the Russian Federation, it can be established that the name "indirect" is applicable to costs that are not included in direct and non-operating costs.
-As a result, in order to accurately determine the list of indirect costs, it is necessary to exclude those related to direct costs from the list of items that exist in accounting.
+On a literal reading of Art.
+318 of the Tax Code of the Russian Federation, it can be established that the name “indirect” is applicable to costs that are not taken into account as part of direct and non-operating expenses.
+As a result, to accurately determine the list of indirect costs, it is necessary to exclude those related to direct costs from the list of items existing in accounting.
 The list of such operations is open and can be created by the company at its discretion.
-All indirect costs are fully charged to reporting period, this is stated, for example, in the letter of the Ministry of Finance of Russia dated March 25, 2010 No. 03-03-06 / 1/182.
+All indirect costs are written off in full reporting period, this is stated, for example, in the letter of the Ministry of Finance of Russia dated March 25, 2010 No. 03-03-06/1/182.

 Example 2

-The company makes cakes in a specialized department, independently searches for customers and sells them.
-In this case, it is possible that a part of the finished product is not sold within the allotted time and is returned again for recycling into raw materials and subsequent use in production.
-In this case, the costs of redistribution can be taken into account only with the subsequent sale of products for which the received raw materials were consumed.
+The company makes cakes in a specialized department, independently looks for customers and sells them.
+In this case, it is possible that part of the finished product is not sold within the allotted time and is again returned for recycling into raw materials and subsequent use in production.
+In this case, the costs of re-processing can be taken into account only during the subsequent sale of products for which the received raw materials were consumed.

-From general rule there are exceptions, and sometimes this type of cost needs to be allocated, in particular, this applies to amounts belonging to several time intervals.
+From general rule There are exceptions, and sometimes this type of cost needs to be distributed, in particular, this applies to amounts belonging to several time periods.

-Also separate rules accounting for indirect costs are established for advertising and entertainment costs, R&D costs, insurance.
+Also separate rules Accounting for indirect expenses is established for advertising and entertainment expenses, R&D expenses, and insurance.

-The procedure for attributing direct and indirect income tax expenses to the accounts is governed by the provisions of Art.
-318 of the Tax Code of the Russian Federation.
-So, direct costs reduce income exclusively in the share related to products sold, and indirect - completely at the time of their implementation.
+The procedure for recording direct and indirect income tax expenses is regulated by the provisions of Art.
+318 Tax Code of the Russian Federation.
+Thus, direct expenses reduce income exclusively in the share attributable to products sold, and indirect - completely at the time of their implementation.

-At the same time, there are special cases governed by other provisions, which should be paid the closest attention.
+At the same time, there are special cases governed by other provisions, to which the closest attention should be paid.
 This applies to the costs of providing services.
-There are also difficulties in accounting for costs when making changes to their classification in accounting policies.
+There are also difficulties in accounting for expenses when making changes to their classification in accounting policies.

-However, for all difficult situations, a certain practice has already developed, and there are also relevant explanations from the fiscal authorities.
+However, for all complex situations, a certain practice has already developed, and there are also corresponding explanations from the fiscal authorities.

 For certain resources.
-All costs involved in the implementation of a business project can be divided into direct and indirect.
-All these costs must be tried to predict as accurately as possible in order to draw up a business plan.
+All costs that the implementation of a business project involves can be divided into direct and indirect.
+You must try to predict all these expenses as accurately as possible in order to draw up a business plan.

 What is included in direct costs

-Direct costs are directly related to the products or services produced by the enterprise.
-They are included in the cost price directly.
-When calculating income tax, direct costs are recognized as products are sold.
+Direct costs are directly related to the products or services a company produces or provides.
+They are included in the cost using the direct method.
+When calculating income tax, direct costs are taken into account as products are sold.

-Most often, the following groups are included in the structure of direct costs:
+Most often, the structure of direct costs includes the following groups:

 - material costs;